unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 </table>

 ## Introduction to version control
 Version control in the Workato SDK platform can be done directly through the UI.
 When you first enter a custom connector homepage, you are greeted with the source code of the latest version of the custom connector inside the code editor.
-This represents the latest source code that you or anyone with access in your workspace has worked on and committed into a version.
+This represents the latest source code that you or anyone with access to your workspace has worked on and committed into a version.

 Since the latest version of your custom connector may not be a version that you want your active recipes to be working off, we've also introduced the concept of releasing a specific version of your connector to be used by all recipes in your account.